mindeye33/mindeye33.github.io/_posts/2020-06-27-whats-your-research-about.markdown

 ---
 layout: post
-title:  "What's your research about?"
+title:  "What's your PhD research about?"
 date:   2020-6-27 14:44:00 -0800
-permalink: /blog/whats-your-research-about/
+permalink: /blog/whats-your-phd-research-about/
 ---

 I have been asked this questions by many friends and family, and I struggle to put my thoughts together.
 I am partly staring at them to know if they genuinely want to know or just being nice, but also partly trying to condense my thoughts into few sentences based on the other person's familiarity with the subject.
 My attempt here is to write about my research in growing levels of complexity by paragraph, meaning the reader can stop at end of each paragraph without a half thought.

 I am doing my PhD in Chemistry in University of California, Berkeley.
-I am specializing in theoretical chemistry, a way in which we can use computers to model chemicals to predict molecular structures, properties, or even reactivity.
-Basically anything that a chemistry care about in the lab, we try to do it with a computer.
+I am specializing in theoretical chemistry, a way in which we can use computers to model chemistry to predict molecular structures, properties, and reactivity.
+Basically anything that a chemist care about in the lab, we try to do it with a computer.

 Despite what the major "chemistry" suggests, my research is about applying physical equations on molecules.
 This leads us to quantum mechanics, which is why we are often called *quantum chemists*.
 In particular, we like to treat nuclei with classical mechanics and electrons with quantum mechanics.
 And because the classical part is very easy, most of our work on electrons and their shapes which is why we are also called *electronic structure* theorists.